saghul/pythonz/README.rst

 need, so I made this for to make something a bit simpler that works for *me*.
 Yoy may also find it useful.

-CPython, Stackless and PyPy are supported.
+CPython, Stackless, PyPy and Jython are supported.

 Installation
 ------------